 The fatty acid value is the number of milligrams of potassium hydroxide (KOH) that is required to neutralize the fatty acids in 1 gram of sample.
 It is a measure of the amount of free fatty acids in the oil.
 Normally, fatty acids are found in the triacylglycerol form, however, during extraction/processing the fatty acids may get hydrolyzed into free fatty acid and glycerol in a reaction catalyzed by lipase.
 The higher the value of fatty acid of oil, the higher the level of free fatty acids which is an indication of decreased oil quality.
-According to the American Oil Chemist Society, the acceptable levels for all oil samples should be ≤ 0.6 mg KOH/g (AOCS, 2003; Mozaffarian and Clarke, 2009).
-The acid values obtained in this study for Datura Stramonium were 5.27 mg KOH/g, which is above the permissible level of 0.6 mg KOH/g (AOCS, 2003; Mozaffarian and Clarke, 2009).
-The high acid value displayed by Datura Stramonium oil depicted that most of the triacylglycerol contained in the oil had been hydrolyzed to free fatty acids which suggest reduced oil quality meqO2/kg is an indication of a bad oxidation state of the oil (Ozcan, 2009).
-As reported in this study, a peroxide value of 2.8 - equivalentO2/kg indicates that the Datura Stramonium oil used in this study is in a good state and has not been oxidized which represents good extraction and maintenance conditions.
-This means that Datura Stramonium seeds oil can be stored for a long time without becoming rancid as a result of oxidation.
-Meanwhile, a peroxide value of between 20 and 40 mill-equivalentO2/Kg indicates that the oil is rancid and oxidatively damaged (Nehdi, 2011).
-Furthermore, the Peroxide value of Datura Stramonium oil is even lower than that of pomegranate seeds oil (3.42 mill-equivalentO2/Kg), linseed oil (11.28 mill-equivalentO2/Kg), and sunflower oil (12.87 mill-equivalentO2/Kg) (Cerchiara et al., 2010; Amri et al., 2017).
+According to the American Oil Chemist Society, the acceptable levels for all oil samples should be ≤ 0.6 mg KOH/g.
+The acid values obtained in this study for Datura stramonium were 5.27 mg KOH/g, which is above the permissible level of 0.6 mg KOH/g.
+The high acid value displayed by Datura stramonium oil depicted that most of the triacylglycerol contained in the oil had been hydrolyzed to free fatty acids which suggest reduced oil quality (Mozaffarian and Clarke, 2009).

+The peroxide value of any oil determines its oxidative state.
+It is equally an important marker in determining the quality of the oil.
+Since peroxide is the early product of oxidation, the peroxide value of oil provides information on how fresh is the oil.
+Elevated peroxide value is an indication that lipid oxidation had taken place.
+A peroxide value that is more than $9 \text{ meqO}2/\text{kg}$ is an indication of a bad oxidation state of the oil.
+As reported in this study, a peroxide value of 2.8 equivalentO2/kg indicates that the Datura stramonium oil used in this study is in a good state and has not been oxidized which represents good extraction and maintenance conditions (Dijkstra, 2015).
+This means that Datura stramonium fruits oil can be stored for a long time without becoming rancid as a result of oxidation.
+Meanwhile, a peroxide value of between 20 and 40 mill-equivalentO2/Kg indicates that the oil is rancid and oxidatively damaged.
+Furthermore, the Peroxide value of Datura stramonium oil is even lower than that of pomegranate fruits oil (3.42 millequivalentO2/Kg), linseed oil (11.28 millequivalentO2/Kg), and sunflower oil (12.87 millequivalentO2/Kg) (Dijkstra, 2015).